Milliman-PRM/Milliman-Access-Portal/Notes/Roles and Actions - Users.md

 - Remove user from System (delete?)
 - Enable/Disable a user from accessing the system
 - Send a password reset email (last resort)
-- ?
-User last access date
+- User last access date
-- ?
-User creation date
+- User creation date
-- ?
-Client Summary
+- Client Summary
-  - ?
-Role Summary
+  - Role Summary
-  - ?
-Content Summary
+  - Content Summary

 ###### Roles
-- Temporarily assign a role to user
+- Temporarily assign a role to user (_post v1.0.0_)
-- Assign role of Client Admin w BA
+- Assign role of Client Admin w BA (in Profit Center view)
-- ?
-Ability to assign roles to any user (for any client)
+- Ability to assign roles to any user (for any client)

 ##### Client
 - Remove Client from System
-- Remove Content from System
 - Create profit center entry